knbknb/virtualdub-mass-deshake/README.md

 <code>. ./deshake-all.sh ../wakeboard-test bright128 </code>

-...script output will then look like this
+...script output will then look like this (note the weird escaping of line breaks which is due to the linux-windows interaction)

     #/home/knut/Videos/wakeboard-test
     #Videos\\wakeboard-test